shawntabrizi/substrate-collectables-workshop/README.md

 ---

-## How to run the workshop on your local machine and contribute
+## How to contribute

+* Open issues on our [GitHub](https://github.com/shawntabrizi/substrate-collectables-workshop/issues)

 * Fork and clone the repo: https://github.com/shawntabrizi/substrate-collectables-workshop